purcell/envrc/README.md

 (envrc-global-mode)
 ```

-It's probably wise to do this *late in your startup sequence*.
-Because
+It's probably wise to do this *late in your startup sequence*: you
-minor modes are usually added at the beginning of hooks (e.g.,
-major-mode hooks and `find-file-hook`), evaluating `envrc-global-mode`
-at the end of your Emacs initialization code gives `envrc.el` greater
-chances to be executed *before* other minor modes.
-This is important
+normally want `envrc-mode` to be initialized in each buffer before
+other minor modes like `flycheck-mode` which might look for
+executables.
+Counter-intuitively, this means that `envrc-global-mode`
-to make other minor modes, e.g., `flycheck`, search for their
+should be enabled *after* other global minor modes, since each
-executable files through `direnv` instead of globally.
+_prepends_ itself to various hooks.

 You should only enable the mode if `direnv` is installed and available
 in the default Emacs `exec-path`.
 (There is a local minor mode